steveokard/BarkPack-1/notes/map_references.md

 # Map References

-## Woodview Loop
+## Woodview Lane

-``residential_map_reference.png`` is the reference for the Woodview Loop cul-de-sac, located in the left top or bottom corners in the reference.
+``residential_map_reference.png`` is the reference for Woodview Lane.
+The road leads to a cul-de-sac located near the bottom end of the division.

 ## Centre Way